Interfacelab/ilab-media-tools/docs/cloud-storage/setup/wasabi.md

 Next, set **Bucket** to the name of the bucket you created and for **Region** set this to whatever region you selected when creating the bucket.

 At this point, these are the basic settings you need to get Wasabi working with Media Cloud.
-Save the settings and run the Troubleshooter to verify that everything is working correctly.
+Save the settings and run the System Compatibility Tool to verify that everything is working correctly.